 Here, a pipe pours old, used malt into a truck.
 From there, it’s given to farm animals.
 Ecological!

 When you enter the brewery, you see some large tanks and informative signs explaining the ingredients of beer.
-Our guide told us that the brewery produces 23 million hectare-litres per year.
-Of those, 20 million h-l are sold and the rest is reserve.
+Our guide told us that the brewery produces more than 1.3 million hectare-litres per year.
+Of those, a majority is bottled and sold and the rest is reserve.
 The brewery has 22 tanks, with a volume of 40,000 hectare-litres each, and it produces 400,000 hectare-litres of beer every hour.

 As for its origins, the brewery was founded in the 1870s by Germans.
 After 1945, all Germans were kicked out, and in the process of Czechifying, it became identified with “Old Brno” (I was not able to get a clear answer on whether the name was different before then).
 After Socialism, the brewery was nationalized.
 Capitalists are responsible for modernizing and automatizing production, making the whole process what it is today.